 The Mount Sinai Auxiliary Board

-The Auxiliary Board plays a pivotal role in the Hospital and medical school by responding to the evolving needs in health care through our project funding.
-During Covid-19 we updated and streamlined our grant review process, allowing us to be nimble and responsive during a time of crisis in our Hospital.
-Our impactful work through seed funding of projects has resulted in the launch of multiple programs that have run for decades, served as models around the country, and expanded to become vital services within our community.
+The Auxiliary Board plays a pivotal role in the hospital and medical school by responding to the evolving needs in health care through our project funding.
+Our seed funding of projects has launched multiple programs that have run for decades, served as models around the country, and expanded to become vital services within our community.
+During COVID-19 we updated and streamlined our grant review process, allowing us to be nimble and responsive during a time of crisis.

 The Mount Sinai Auxiliary Board continues to grow and evolve, honoring our history while also responding to health care’s rapidly changing needs.
 With an eye to the future, it holds a renewed emphasis on both diversity and health equity.
 The board strives to have a positive impact on the hospital, medical school, and community.